galtproject/galtproject-docs/en/Whitepaper.md

 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-1.2-vector-20-big.png" alt="Arbitrators" width="600"/></p>

 #### Governance groups
 In general there are technological limits in current Ethereum that restricts a maximum number of Arbitrators.
 Also there is a limit of number of claims, that can be considered by Arbitrators.
 So to make this system scalable and be able to work with large number of users, we should divide GALT Holders, Property Owners, Arbitrators and Oracles in groups.
 The most obvious solution is to combine them geographically.
-In each geographical group GALT holders, Property Owners and Oracles vote to elect Arbitrators.
+There can be unlimited number of Governance groups.
+In each group GALT holders, Property Owners and Oracles vote to elect Arbitrators.
 Arbitrators deposit GALT as a deposit and provide their service in this group.
 ![Governance groups](https://github.com/galtproject/galtproject-docs/blob/master/images/Governance_group_01.png)
-In addition to voting for Arbitrators, members of the group by voting determine such parameters as the size of the deposit, the minimum amount of payment for the Oracle, the total number of Arbitrators in the group, the number of Arbitrators who consider the claim, the required number for making a decision, etc.
+In addition to voting for Arbitrators, members of the group by voting determine such parameters as the size of the Oracles and Arbitrators deposits, the minimum amount of payment for the Oracle by role, the total number of Arbitrators in the group, the number of Arbitrators who consider the claim, the required number for making a decision, etc.

 #### Arbitrators elections
 To make governance system more reliable Arbitrators should be easily elected and re-elected, they should have ecomomic incentive to honestly resolve disputes and they should represent all the participants of the Protocol - property owners, Oracles and GALT token holders.
 In some cases goals of property owners, oracles and GALT token holders can be opposite, so they should have equal voting rights.
 Property owners have ERC721 tokens.
 Each token has its area in square meters.
 This is a basic variable for voting.
 The more land or real estate you have - more votes.
 Oracles have deposits in GALT.
 Deposits are used as a Voting variable.
 For Galt tokens holders the balance of tokens locked in a personal smart contract is used as a voting power.
 ![Arbitrators elections](https://github.com/galtproject/galtproject-docs/blob/master/images/arbitrators_elect_01.png)
+Each of the groups has only 1/3 оf total Votes.
 Property owners, oracles and GALT token holder get rewarded for staking reputation from protocol comission.
 We will describe it in "Project commission distrubution" section.
 Also, the reputation accounting scheme is more complex and is described in more details below.

 #### Possible Attack - Property owners and Arbitrators conspiracy